 Types of Workout Splits

-One popular option is to train certain groups of muscles together during each workout.
+One popular option is to train certain groups of muscles together during each science based workout.

 Another similar concept is the push/pull/legs split, which is a 6 day workout split and again multiple muscles are trained together each workout: